 If convicted of child endangerment as a felony, the penalties include (but are not limited to):

-California family members that are involved in domestic violence need to obtain experienced legal representation to either pursue or defend against these claims.
+If you are accused of domestic violence, you should lawyer-up.
+You have rights!
 Javier Rios, with over thirty years of experience, understands that an innocent person may need to wage a defense against claims of domestic violence.
 Furthermore, even if someone has committed domestic violence, it is essential to obtain an experienced domestic abuse attorney to stand up for your rights.
-Javier Rios has over thirty years of experience in representing people accused of domestiv violence.
-He knows how to negotiate a case for the best deal; he knows how to take it trial and fight for a complete acquittal.